johejo/ppping/README.md

 $ ppping --help
 ```

-## Config File
+### Config File Usage

 ```bash
 $ ppping -c [CONFIG_FILE]
 ```

-This is a sample of configuration file
+This is a sample of configuration file.

 ```
 [Hosts]